AI Trends15 min read

 Total~7030 to Tencent, 20+ to Alibaba/other

 The pattern is striking.
 Engineers didn't just leave—they left for direct competitors.
-In China's tightly knit AI ecosystem, where non-compete agreements are common, this scale of movement signals desperation on both sides.
+In China's tightly knit AI ecosystem, where non-compete agreements are common, this scale of movement signals desperation on both sides: employees desperate to leave, competitors desperate to hire.

 What is Seed?
 ByteDance's AI Crown Jewel